suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Use assert to validate conditions during development, but avoid it in production!"

 ---

-45) Can you explain the process of creating custom widgets in Flutter?
+45.Can you explain the process of creating custom widgets in Flutter?
+---
-    In Flutter, you can create custom widgets by extending either StatelessWidget or StatefulWidget based on whether your widget needs to hold state.
+In Flutter, you can create custom widgets by extending either StatelessWidget or StatefulWidget
+    based on whether your widget needs to hold state.

 1️⃣ Creating a Stateless Custom Widget